itekus009/WA---clinic/patients/SmallHippo.md

 It is still a baybe, be that doesn't do anything - we want to help it!

-It has a scar on its stomach, this scar si yellow.
+It has a scar on its stomach, this scar is yellow.

 This Hippo came to us for help, to remove this trace of its scar.